Frequently asked questions about MCC's Scholars' Day

 Will a schedule be posted somewhere before the event?

-The complete schedule for Scholars' Day 2018 will be posted to this web site as soon as it is finalized (probably in late March, 2018).
+The complete schedule for Scholars' Day 2019 will be posted to this web site as soon as it is finalized (probably in late March or early April, 2019).

 Do I need a ticket?